Density estimation using the perceptron: Density Estimation

-\subsection{Estimating discrete distributions}
+\subsection{Estimating Discrete Distributions}

+In many practical machine learning tasks the data is discrete, albeit on a large alphabet $[k]=\{1,2,\dots,k\}$: for example, in recommender systems the alphabet could be all possible ads, products or articles.
+A common idea to apply modern learning pipelines to such data is to use an embedding $E:[k]\to \R^d$, with ``one-hot” encoding ($d=k$) being the most popular choice.
+After such an embedding, the data is effectively made “continuous” and the density estimation methods as discussed previously can be applied.
+Can such an approach be good in the sense of minimax estimation guarantees?
+We answer this question positively in this section, provided that embedding $E$ comes from an error-correcting code.

-We now shift gears, and study the problem of estimating a discrete distribution $\nu$ with a support of size $k$.
-Let $\cal P_k$ denote the set of all probability distributions on the set $[k] = \{1,2,\dots,k\}$.
-Suppose we observe an i.i.d. sample $X_1,\dots,X_n \sim \nu$ from some unknown distribution $\nu \in \cal P_k$ and that we wish to estimate it using $\tilde \nu$.
-It is a folklore fact (see e.g. \cite[Theorem 1]{canonne2020short} or \cite[VI.15]{yuryyihongbook}) that the optimal rate of estimation is given by
+Let $\cal P_k$ denote the set of all probability distributions on the set $[k]$.
+Suppose we observe an i.i.d. sample $X_1,\dots,X_n \sim \nu$ from some unknown distribution $\nu \in \cal P_k$.
+The problem of estimating $\nu$ is effectively trivial: the empirical distribution provides a minimax optimal estimator.
+Indeed, it is a folklore fact, see for example \cite[Theorem 1]{canonne2020short} or \cite[Exc.
+VI.8]{yuryyihongbook}, that the optimal rate of estimation is given by